0alp/slapnotes/README.md

 - Build production files - `npm run build`
 - Move to top level - `cd ..`
 - Move assets - `mv assets/ slapnotes/`
-- Edit mod.wsgi for multisite server - check custom mod.wsgi... (daemon mode)
+- Edit mod.wsgi - we have to tell it to add our site directory to PYTHONPATH and use production settings

 `
 import os, sys